mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 7. Connect directly to the server N and execute the following admin command:
    ``{replSetStepUp: 1}``.
 If this command fails with an operation failure error with code 125 ("Election failed"), repeat this step 7.
-8. Set the status of all servers in the topology to Unknown.
+8. Trigger a rescan of the topology, such as by setting the status of all servers in the topology to Unknown.
 9. Perform server selection to obtain the current primary.
 10. If the current primary is not N, go to step 7 and step up the server N again.